 Ambassador Fust served as a member of the Interim Panel of experts, which acted as the interim Board of the Global Crop Diversity Trust prior to the establishment of the Executive Board.
 Amb.
 Fust has been a member of the Executive Board of the Crop Trust since 2010.
 He is also a member of the Finance and Investment Committee

-He is a member of the National Academy of Arts and Sceince and served as a director of Bank of America Corp., Chiron Corp., Regal Enterainment and Northrop Grumman.
+He is a member of the National Academy of Arts and Science and served as a director of Bank of America Corp., Chiron Corp., Regal Entertainment and Northrop Grumman.

-Ms. Haga is the Executive Director of the Global Crop Diversity Trust.
-Before starting her tenure as Executive Director of the Crop Trust, Ms. Haga served on the Executive Board of the Crop Trust from 2010-2012.
-She is also the Head of the governing board of the Norwegian Institute for Nature Research (NINA).
-Previously, she was the Secretary General of Norwegian Air Ambulance - the biggest voluntary organisation in Norway.
-She has also held the position as director of Renewable Energy of the Federation of Norwegian Industries.
-Ms. Haga has a background from the Foreign Service as a career diplomat.
-She has held senior positions in the Norwegian mission to the United Nations in New York and in the embassy in New Delhi.
+Ms. Haga has a background from the Foreign Service as a career diplomat where she started in 1985.
+She has held senior positions in the Norwegian Ministry of Foreign Affaires, in the Norwegian Mission to the United Nations in New York and in the Norwegian Embassy in New Delhi.
 She also has a background from politics and served as a Member of Parliament in Norway from 2001-2009.
 She was the political advisor to the Minister for Development Cooperation from 1997-1998.
 She was Chairperson of the Centre Party from 2003 - 2008.
 Ms. Haga has held three Ministerial positions: Minister of Cultural Affairs from 1999-2000, Minister of Local Government and Regional Development from 2005-2007, and Minister of Petroleum and Energy from 2007-2008.
-Marie has also published three books - one novel and two on Norweigian politics.